 This post and recipe was created for #HalloweenTreatsWeek!
 I was sent samples by some of the sponsor companies but as always opinions are 100% mine.

 Looking ahead and thinking about Halloween recipes for parties?
-This Halloween Dunkaroo Dip may be the easy Halloween dessert you’re looking for!
+This Dunkaroo Dip may be the easy Halloween dessert you’re looking for.
+I mean it is literally ready in 5 minutes and requires no cooking or baking.

 I also don’t really care for blood, guts and ghouls.
 So any Halloween dessert I make is generally of the cutesy variety, following a color scheme instead of donning skeletons and brains.